 Most parents teach etiquette to their children at a very young age, starting with saying "Please" and "Thank you."
 They encourage their kids to share and not be selfish with their toys, and then as they get older, they progress to some of the more complex manners concepts, such as how to properly introduce someone and how to make a good first impression.

 Most people remember having to listen to etiquette rules over and over throughout their childhood before leaving the house.
-Whether they were going shopping at the grocery store or to some friends' house for dinner, parents repeated a long list of what was expected.
+Whether they were going shopping at the grocery store or to a friend's house for dinner, parents repeated a long list of what was expected.

 Benefits of Good Manners